Menu

 Spirit North is a national organization using sport and play to improve the health and well-being of Indigenous youth, empowering them to become unstoppable in sport, school, and life.

-Together with communities, we co-create sport and play programs designed to help youth find the courage to take on any challenge, develop leadership skills, improve their health and wellness, and unlock their limitless potential.
+Together with communities, Spirit North co-creates sport and play programs designed to help youth find the courage to take on any challenge, develop leadership skills, improve their health and wellness, and unlock their limitless potential.

 Sometimes You Have To Go Outside To Discover What’s Inside.